Ismaykeo/spring-batch-partitioner-kafka-docker/README.md

 # Employee data migration

-##### This project which does a data migration from a CSV to a Databse, using local partitioner technique.
+##### This project which does a data migration from a CSV to a Database, using local partitioner technique.

 ## Technologies Stack